If so, you will find out exactly how to do so. There are more options now than ever.

 With Prosper you can borrow up to $35,000 for home improvement projects.
 You do not need to back the loans with anything of value, thus making them unsecured home improvement loans that don't require equity.
 Peer-to-peer lenders like Prosper are causing many people to avoid traditional banks because they offer very reasonable home improvement loans rates in comparison.

 APRs start at 5.99% for borrowers at the top of the credit scale, you will have options of 3 or 5 year terms to pay the loan back.
 One of the aspects about Prosper Marketplace and other peer-to-peer lenders is the extreme transparency.
 They don't throw a stack of papers at you and hope that you don't catch the devil in the fine print.
 The major two p2p lending companies, Prosper and Lending Club, have rates and fees that are clearly explained, easy to understand and sitting in plain site.

 Speaking of Lending Club, the reason we don't have them on this list is because they tend to be more strict with their borrowing guidelines and requirements.
 They require a 660 credit score for p2p borrowers while Prosper allows you to have a FICO credit score as low as 640, Prosper also looks at several other factors to see if you can get a better home loan rate besides your credit score.
-You can borrow up to $35,000 at APRs ranging from 5.99% to 32.99% depending on your credit-worthiness factors and the loan grade that Prosper assigns you.
+You can get an unsecured home improvement loan up to $35,000 at APRs ranging from 5.99% to 32.99% depending on your credit-worthiness factors and the loan grade that Prosper assigns you.